totemo/minecraft-datapacks/README.md

  * `coords.zip` - shows player coordinates in the action bar.
  * `waypoints.zip` - manages 62 player-set waypoints plus automatically updated bed and death location waypoints.
  * `help.zip` - provides a function that implements a basic help command by calling help functions from the other datapacks.
+ * `fatigue.zip` - warns the player when lack of sleep would spawn phantoms.

 ## Installation

-Simply download `coords.zip` and place it in the `world/datapacks/` folder under the server directory.
+For all datapacks, download the zip file from [the releases page](https://github.com/totemo/minecraft-datapacks/releases) and place it in the `world/datapacks/` folder under the server directory.
+The packs are all independent of each other, but it makes no sense to install the help pack without `coords.zip` or `waypoints.zip`.

-For custom waypoints and the `!help` command, download `waypoints.zip` and `help.zip` and place them in `world/datapacks/` then configure the `mark2` server wrapper per the [Mark2 Configuration](https://github.com/totemo/minecraft-datapacks/tree/master#mark2-configuration) section below.
+In addition, to use custom commands beginning with `!`, you will need to configure the server wrapper (e.g. `mark2`) according to the instructions in the [Mark2 Configuration](https://github.com/totemo/minecraft-datapacks/tree/master#mark2-configuration) section below.

 ## Custom Commands